JustAGyro/Group-Portfoilio-Project-Robinhood/user_stories.md

 - As a logged in user, I can sell stocks from my portfolio page.
   - When I sell a stock it will be deleted from my portfolio, unless I only sold a few shares that I own.
+    - The user can sell stocks from either clicking a button on the stock detail page that says "sell", or they can sell using the button in their dashboard.
+    - If they are selling through the stock detail page, they can only sell that companies stock.
+    - If they are selling through their dashboard they can pick which stocks they want to sell and do it all at once.
+    - They will complete the input fields on the modal that opens after clicking sell stocks.
+Once this is compelte, they will click submit and they will be prompted to confirm their actions.
   - When I sell a stock, it will increase my cash value, and decrease my portfolio value.
   - If I sell all of my stock in a company, I will no longer be able to add it to my favorites.
   - If I sell all of my stock in a company, the stock ticker will go away from my list of owned stocks, but will not leave any watchlists it may be on.